munrocreations/own-it-quick/README.md

 <h2 id="admin">Administrator Setup</h2>

-For the initial setup of ownCloud, you perform three important procedures
+To make **ownCloud** available to users, you perform these procedures:
 - <a href="#install">Install and Configure</a> an ownCloud server.
 - <a href="#connect">Enable Users to Connect</a> to the ownCloud server.
-- <a href="#account">add a user account</a>.
+- <a href="#account">Add a user account.</a>.

 <h3 id="install">Install and Configure an ownCloud Server</h3>

 To quickly installation and configure the ownCloud Server, consider installing the docker version.
-The docker version provide the chance to experiment in a test environment to if it fits the needs of your organization.
+The docker version provides the fastest installation option.
+You may want to install it initiallyi in a test environment to see if it fits the needs of your organization.
  For information about docker

 Start by downloading the [ownCloud server image](https://hub.docker.com/r/owncloud/server/) to your local system.